All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Important Context

 Cross-trial comparisons have limitations.
-Differences in study design, patient demographics, trial duration, and dosing schedules make it difficult to draw definitive conclusions about superiority without a direct head-to-head trial.
-Additionally, semaglutide has years of real-world safety and efficacy data, while retatrutide's data is limited to clinical trial settings.
+Differences in study design, patient demographics, trial duration, and dosing schedules make it difficult to draw definitive conclusions about superiority without a direct head-to-head trial. semaglutide has years of real-world safety and efficacy data, while retatrutide's data is limited to clinical trial settings.

 What to Consider